Cornell-MAE-UG/fa25-portfolio-ss4325-hub/_projects/2021-radio-rendering.md

 ![Photo of calculations]({{ "/assets/images/statics calculations.jpg" | relative_url }}){: .inline-image-l}

-Here you can see that a maximum weight of 50.9 kN.
+Here you can see that a maximum weight of 50.9 kN!